 A pricey market

 Still, Mollenhauer notes that strong demand has bid prices higher.
 “Almost 80 percent of the market is now trading above par,” Mollenhauer says.
-“It’s definitely a market where the loan issuers have more control, given the strong pricing.
+“It’s definitely a market where the loan issuers have more control, given the strong demand for loans.
 That means it’s time to be conservative.
-I am looking to take some risk out of the portfolio and wait for opportunities to pick up some names a little cheaper down the road.”
+I am looking to take some risk out of the portfolio and wait for opportunities to pick up some credits a little cheaper down the road.”

 Floating-rate in today’s market